Foreign prisoners of war held in Britain in World War Two

 How POWs were kept occupied

 My aunt who lived at a place called Barling near Southend had a pair of sandals made from an old tyre which came from the POW camp at Gt Wakering, and I had various things made by POWs at the camp in Rawreth Lane, Rayleigh.
-These included a small brown wooden money box, a miniature chest-of-drawers.
+These included a small brown wooden money box and a miniature chest-of-drawers.
 The site of that camp is now an industrial site.

 The POW camp that I knew was Ruperra Castle on the opposite side of the valley to the Cefn.
 The German prisoners were very clever and, having not a lot to occupy their minds, would make a wide range of toys.